 A recipient of an Award who performs a further act of gallantry that is worthy of recognition by the same Award may be awarded a Bar to be attached to the ribbon of his or her Award.
 This Bar is of silver, oblong in shape, and bears two New Zealand fern fronds.
 When the ribbon alone is worn, for each Bar awarded, a small silver representation of an uncoiled fern frond is worn on the ribbon.
 Recipients of the Award shall have the privilege of placing the letters "N.Z.B.S." after their names.

-There have been seventeen awards of The New Zealand Bravery Star up to the end of 2021.
+There have been eighteen awards of The New Zealand Bravery Star up to the end of 2022.